 UE-to-EAS flag: If set to 0 it indicates that the UE requests a UE-to-HSE BEST secure session.
-It set to 0 it means that the UE requests a UE-to-HSE BEST secure session.
+It set to 1 it means that the UE requests a UE-to-EAS BEST secure session.

 Enterprise URL: The enterprise URL is used by the HSE to identify the enterprise and the service that the data belongs to.
 These services are out of scope of this specification.